 Select Wipe Data/Factory Reset → Delete all.

-It will allow you to factory reset your tablet without entering the PIN.
+It will allow you to reset the Amazon Fire tablet without entering the PIN.
 But you will be required to enter the device's login and password (Google or Amazon - those you used when you set up the device).
 If you can check the tablet’s login and password before entering Recovery mode, write down this information in your notes.

-The two most popular reasons you may want to reset the Amazon Fire tablet are glitches or your plans to sell the device to another person.
+The two most popular reasons you may want to reset a Fire tablet are glitches or your plans to sell the device to another person.
 If you face minor glitches, try a soft reboot.
 It eliminates temporary files, but other data will stay in place.
-If this doesn’t help, consider a factory reset.
-It removes everything from the device, including apps, personal files, and settings.
+If this doesn’t help, consider a factory reboot.
+It clears everything, including apps, personal files, and settings.

 There are two methods to factory reset the Amazon Fire: via Settings or the Recovery menu.
 Use the first option if you remember the PIN code.
 If you forgot it, stick to the Recovery menu.

 If you are facing hardware issues, contact the nearest technician.
 For those, who still have devices under warranty, we recommend contacting the Amazon customer team.
 If your tablet is not under the warranty, and you are confident in your hard skills, contact Howly expert for further guidelines.
 In other cases, visit the nearest service station.